Overarching Institutional Commitments

 In 2006, UVM committed to active membership in the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Membership in the primary professional organization for campus sustainability brings national visibility and credibility to UVM initiatives.

 In 2013, the University committed to submitting data for rating its sustainability practices using the Sustainability Tracking, Assessment & Rating System (STARS), sponsored by AASHE.
 The University reports every three years on sustainability in academics, research, co-curriculum, operations, policies, planning administration, and outreach.
-UVM earned a Gold rating in our three successive reports—in 2014, 2017, and 2020—under ever-evolving metrics.
+UVM earned a Gold rating in our four successive reports—in 2014, 2017, 2020 and 2023—under ever-evolving metrics.

 Commitment to climate action

-In 2007, UVM became a charter member of American College & University Presidents’ Climate Commitment—now the Carbon Commitment—a high-visibility effort to address global climate disruption by committing to neutralize campus greenhouse gas emissions and accelerate research and education to restabilize the Earth’s climate.
-In 2010, UVM approved a Climate Action Plan with ambitious targets to meet the Carbon Commitment.
-As part of this commitment, we have integrated sustainability studies into the curriculum, and sourced local renewable energy.
+In 2007, UVM became a charter member of American College & University Presidents’ Climate Commitment—now the Carbon Commitment—a high-visibility effort by the non-profit organization Second Nature to address global climate disruption by committing to neutralize campus greenhouse gas emissions and accelerate research and education to restabilize the Earth’s climate.
+In 2010, UVM approved a Climate Action Plan with ambitious targets.
+As part of this commitment, the univesity has integrated sustainability studies into the curriculum, and sourced local renewable energy.
+A new sustainability plan in 2023 updates targets and actions.